 Some automated trading platforms also provide the web-based platform for online trading and backtesting which makes it easy and convenient to access your trading platform anywhere.
 The web-based platform may have less number of features compared to the desktop trading platform.

-Different automated stock (remove the word “stock”) trading platforms vary in ease of use.
+Different automated stock trading platforms vary in ease of use.
 Some platforms may require actual programming expertise while others may not.
 Most platforms provide a demo version which can help you decide what fits your comfort level.
 The complexity of platforms can be different for different assets traded, and one should check the different tools & features available to analyze the specific asset class.

 Number of Strategies Allowed

 Trading commissions can impact your profits to a great extent.
 Carefully choose the plan which suits your trading requirements.
-Also, check if there is an initial and/or monthly fees and what is offered against it to make sure you only paying for services you actually want.
+Also, check if there are initial and/or monthly fees and what is offered against it to make sure you are only paying for services which you actually want.

 Technical Support & Customer Service

-Algorithmic (remove the word “Algorithmic” and replace it with “Automated”) Trading platforms are expected to have an extremely high “up-time” and rarely go out of service.
-Before choosing the platform you should check the history of outages and if there have been any other issues in the past then how soon were those resolved and how knowledgeable and helpful was the support team.
+Automated Trading platforms are expected to have an extremely high “up-time” and rarely go out of service.
+Before choosing the platform you should check the history of outages and if there have been any other issues in the past, how soon were those resolved, and how knowledgeable and helpful was the support team.